 The sweet golden conundrum.
 With cities like Chicago bringing in over $176 million in parking ticket revenue, it almost makes too much sense that different states would have different definitions for the meaning of yellow curbs.

-In California and other west coast states, a yellow curb means that section of the street is for the purpose of loading or unloading commercial freight, in addition to loading/unloading passengers for a period no longer than 5 minutes.
+In California and other west coast states, a yellow curb means that section of the street is for the purpose of loading or unloading commercial freight, like a cleaning service, in addition to loading/unloading passengers for a period no longer than 5 minutes.
 You may typically see the words “LOADING ZONE” stenciled on the yellow paint or appropriate signs may be posted, which will help inform you of specific regulations in the area.

 In cities like Boston and New York City, yellow curbs are often used in place of red curbs, meaning “DO NOT PARK”.
 The ol’ tourist trap (as if you’d be stupid enough to rent a car in New York City).